jaigouk/postal-code/README.md

-# Post Codes
+# Postal Code

-It provides an api endpoint which

-takes a GPS latitude and longitude and

-spits out the names of museums around that location grouped by their postcode as JSON.
+It provides an api endpoint which takes a GPS latitude and longitude and spits out the names of museums around that location grouped by their postcode as JSON.

+Assumption:

+- postcode data from WhosOnFirst.org is stil valid
+- postcode data hasn't been changed since they obtained the administrative & postcode data

 ## Example result